dkvz/majorsetbe/README.md

 ```
 If you (by "you" I mostly mean "future me") get an error about `node-sass` failing to compile, there are multiple ways to solve it but for the moment I just check which `node-sass` version is supposed to work best with my node version, change it accordingly in package.json, remove node_modules and package-lock.json entirely then retry `npm install`.
 It should work.

+Another plan is to try `npm rebuild node-sass` but that usually doesn't do it for me.

 From there you can watch for asset changes to auto-recompile the theme:
 ```
 npm run watch